ktenzer/operator-helloworld/README.md

 ## Prerequisites
 * A fedora 30 or higher system with access to the Internet
+* OpenShift 4.x environment and a cluster admin account

 ## Setup Development Environment
 There are some prerequisites needed to develop and build an operator using Ansible.
 Also this guide and the operator-sdk assume you know Ansible roles.
 If you aren not yet up to speed please read about Ansible roles before proceeding.